QuinlanVic/Flask-project/mongo.md

 })
 ```

-ALL OPERATORS START WITH A "$"
+### ALL OPERATORS START WITH A "$"

-6. find movies with rating greater than 8
+6. Find movies with rating greater than 8
 ```js
 db.collection.find({
   rating: {